 • SEO ranks you in traditional Google search results.

-• AEO (answer engine optimization) is a subset of SEO focused on getting pulled into featured snippets, voice answers, and the position-zero spot.
+• AEO (answer engine optimization) is a subset of SEO focused on featured snippets and position-zero answers.

-• GEO (generative engine optimization) gets your content cited and recommended inside AI-generated answers from ChatGPT, Perplexity, Gemini, and Claude.
+• GEO (generative engine optimization) gets your content cited and recommended inside AI-generated answers from tools like ChatGPT and Perplexity.

 • SEO, AEO, and GEO share about 80% of the same tactics.
 The 20% that’s different is what determines whether AI actually picks your content.

-• The framework that pulls it all together is what I call the AI Visibility Stack: technical foundation, entity clarity, citation worthiness, and cross-platform authority.
+• The framework that pulls it all together is what I call the AI Visibility Stack, with four layers covering technical foundation through cross-platform authority.

 SEO vs AEO vs GEO: cutting through the alphabet soup

-Before we get into the how, let’s clear up the alphabet soup.
-Right now the internet is drowning in acronyms for this.
-You’ve probably seen GEO, AEO, LLM SEO, LLMO, and AIO, all claiming to be the new SEO.
-Here’s what each one actually means.
+Before getting into the how, a quick pass over the acronyms.
+The internet is drowning in them right now: GEO, AEO, LLM SEO, LLMO, AIO, all claiming to be the new SEO.
+Below is what each one actually means.

 SEO: the foundation